You need to know how to get search traffic to your website. No one can see how great your brand is if they can’t find you.

 - Make it specific

-“Hey, check out my latest blog” suggests that they’re doing you a favor.
+“Hey, check out my new blog” suggests that they’re doing you a favor.
 Vs “Don’t buy the new iPhone 10 until you read this”.

 But what if no one is seeing your posts?
 It doesn’t matter how compelling the post is if the visibility is too low to gain traction.
-In this instance, you need to do two things.

 First, work to build up your follower base on social media.